MAKEroanoke/makeroanoke.org/site/membership.md

 * $90–Couple Membership
 * $35–Student Membership (Active School ID must be provided)
 * $25–Youth-Access Add-On (per child), for Minor Children of Members.
 Restrictions are described in the handbook, in Section 1.3
+* Locker Rental: $5 a month--This reserves a Red Locker for your belongings.
+You must label the locker with your name and contact information, you may not store weapons or flammables in these lockers, and you must use a lock provided by MAKE Roanoke.
+The Board reserves the right to inspect lockers at any time.

 ### Membership Perks: